 I’ve started using a journal to keep notes for my blog posts.
 I noticed that even a few lines a day can be something nice to reflect on and bring back those good “travel feelings” later.
 Here are some journal options to inspire your writings:

 It’s not too late to go back and write down your memories of past adventures.
-I find that looking through my photo roll helps me remember things I’d forgotten, especially if your photos are tagged with the locations.
+I find that looking through the photo roll on my phone helps me remember things I’d forgotten, especially if your photos are tagged with the locations.

 Dreaming of the creamy risotto you had in Italy, perfect beignets from NOLA, or a rich and savory mole sauce from Oaxaca?
 Find a blog or YouTube video to teach you how to make it at home – like this Pasta Grannies series!

-Or, host a dinner with the theme of a global potluck.
-At work, we have a lot of international folks, so every fall we host an early Thanksgiving dinner where everyone brings a traditional holiday dish from home.
+Or, try some holiday or other recipes from around the world!
+Where I work, we have a lot of international folks, so every fall (except this year!) we host an early Thanksgiving dinner where everyone brings a traditional holiday dish from home.
 We have a ton of amazing food, and I look forward to it all year long!

-For some inspo, check out my Pinterest board of global recipes I’ve been squirreling away:
+For some recipe inspo, check out my Pinterest board of global recipes I’ve been squirreling away: